Recent and upcoming books in systemic design and from SDA authors are featured.

 Peter Jones and Kristel Van Ael

-Design Journeys into Systems: Tools for Engagement (2022)
+Design Journeys through Complex Systems: Practice Tools for Systemic Design (2022)

 Based on the authors’ development of the Systemic Design Toolkit, the book develops design practices developed from core knowledge published in systems science.
 Using a tour guide metaphor, Design Journeys trains people’s mindsets and provides tools for dealing with hyper complexity, to enable understanding of systemic problems, and to build capacity to collaborate in teams to produce action proposals.